minecraftforum/rules/rules/global/rules.markdown

 * __Use Referral/Affiliate Links__

-    Posting incentive based links which reward users with cash, credit, or prizes in return for sales or click-throughs are not allowed.
-Monetary links such as Adf.ly are an exception to this rule, however must follow the ToS of both the monetary link service and any other rules specified.
+    Posting incentive based links which reward users with cash, credit, or prizes in return for sales or clickthroughs are not allowed.
+Monetary links such as adf.ly are an exception to this rule, however must follow the ToS of both the monetary link service and any other rules specified.

 * __Necro Post__